Skip to main content

 Do students need to have a car?

 No. Public transportation is affordable, safe and efficient.
-Students use the bus, subway and train system to travel around the city and country.
+Students use the bus, subway and trains to travel around the city and country.

 Safety